Project

 How the project is maintained

-Dont Wordle is maintained as a compact project rather than a giant content farm.
+Dont wordle pro is maintained as a compact project rather than a giant content farm.
 That means the goal is not to create dozens of thin pages with tiny wording changes.
 The goal is to keep a small set of strong pages that answer real user questions, link cleanly to each other, and make the daily game easier to understand and return to.
 When the site adds more content in the future, it should do so by extending real topics such as opening patterns or board-shape strategy, not by manufacturing empty tag pages.

 The support pages also exist for this reason.
 The Contact page provides a feedback path.
 The Privacy page and Terms page explain how the site works, what analytics are used, and what the project is and is not claiming to be.
 Those pages are not traffic bait.
 They are part of making the whole site legible and trustworthy.